-- □ All Riparian and Wetland AIM training attendees must complete the required online training materials before attending the field methods training. - Seasonal BLM data collectors or contractor/agreement staff responsible for Riparian and Wetland AIM data collection must have successfully completed Riparian and Wetland AIM field methods training during the year in which data will be collected. - In rare circumstances, staff responsible for Riparian and Wetland AIM data collection will be hired after all of the trainings have been concluded.
+- All Riparian and Wetland AIM training attendees must complete the required online training materials before attending the field methods training. - Seasonal BLM data collectors or contract/agreement staff responsible for Riparian and Wetland AIM data collection must have successfully completed Riparian and Wetland AIM field methods training during the year in which data will be collected. - In rare circumstances, staff responsible for Riparian and Wetland AIM data collection will be hired after all of the trainings have been concluded.
 All data collectors must be trained before collecting and submitting Riparian and Wetland AIM data.
 Contract/agreement managers, or BLM supervisors for BLM seasonals, must convey all staff changes throughout the field season with the National Riparian and Wetland AIM team so that contingent training options can be identified.
-Failure to report staff changes may result in the National Riparian and Wetland AIM Team rejecting all of the crew's data. - Contractor/agreement staff not collecting Riparian and Wetland AIM data directly, but responsible for Riparian and Wetland AIM crew management and data QAQC should attend training at minimum every other year. - □ BLM staff collecting Riparian and Wetland AIM data must have successfully completed Riparian and Wetland AIM field methods training within the last three years and must review protocol updates and training materials every year as a refresher.
-They should also have actively collected Riparian and Wetland AIM data in the years since attending a training. - □ Project Leads overseeing Riparian and Wetland AIM data collection should attend at least the first 4 days of field methods training at least one out of three years and should review protocol updates every year. - □ State Leads are encouraged to attend at least the first 3 days of the training at least every other year, but it is not required.
+Failure to report staff changes may result in the National Riparian and Wetland AIM Team rejecting the crew's data. - Contract/agreement staff not collecting Riparian and Wetland AIM data directly, but responsible for Riparian and Wetland AIM crew management and data QAQC should attend training at minimum every other year. - BLM staff collecting Riparian and Wetland AIM data must have successfully completed Riparian and Wetland AIM field methods training within the last three years and must review protocol updates and online training materials every year as a refresher.
+BLM staff collecting data for the first time must complete the entire training in the same year they plan to collect AIM data.
+They should also have actively collected Riparian and Wetland AIM data in the years since attending a training. - BLM Project Leads overseeing Riparian and Wetland AIM data collection should attend at least the first 4 days of field methods training at least one out of three years and should review protocol updates every year. - State Leads are encouraged to attend at least the first 3 days of the training at least every other year, but it is not required.

 Field training cannot fully introduce individuals to the diversity of riparian and wetland types present on BLM lands, so a local orientation to critical concepts and vegetation communities is recommended.
-The field orientation activity, described below, is recommended depending on BLM Project Lead and contractor staff availability and expertise.
+The field orientation activity, described below, is recommended depending on BLM Project Lead and crew availability and expertise.

 Field training: The National AIM Team develops and leads content delivery for field methods training.
 State and Project Leads are recruited to host and/or serve as trainers.
-BLM Project Leads, contractor management staff (if applicable), field crews, and other BLM and contractor staff are required to attend as specified in the overview above.
+BLM Project Leads, contract/agreement management staff (if applicable), field crews, and other BLM and contract/agreement staff are required to attend as specified in the overview above.

-Field orientation: Contractor crew managers, BLM Project Leads, a BLM Botanist (or plant specialist), and other BLM and contractor staff, as appropriate and available, facilitate local field orientation for field crews.
-Ideally, subject matter experts in hydrology, soils, and wetland vegetation would be present.
+Field orientation: Crew managers organize and lead the field orientation.
+BLM Project Leads, a BLM Botanist (or other plant specialist), and other BLM and contract/agreement staff help support the field orientation as they are available.
+Ideally, BLM staff experts in hydrology, soils, and wetland vegetation would be present.